 You must be

-TRUVADA for a PrEP indication is for men who have sex with men who are at high risk of getting infected with HIV-1 through sex, and heterosexual couples where one partner has HIV-1 and the other does not.
+TRUVADA for PrEP is for men who have sex with men who are at high risk of getting infected with HIV-1 through sex, and heterosexual couples where one partner has HIV-1 and the other does not.
 TRUVADA for PrEP is only approved for adults who are at high risk for getting HIV-1 infection through sex.

 Always use safer